Eco-Flow/synteny/README.md

 ## Results

-Once completed, your output directory should have a folder called Jcvi_results, in which there should be a:
+Once completed, your output directory should be called `Results`, unless you specified another name:

-1. Dot plot (<Species1><Species2>.pdf).
+Subdirectories:

+*/Figures*
+1. *Karyotype_plots*.
+Karyotype plots of each pairwise comparison.(<Species1><Species2>.karyotype.pdf).
+Showing a 1 to 1 chromosome mapping with lines drawn between syntenic chromosomes.
+2. *Dotplot*. (<Species1><Species2>.pdf).
 Showing the chromosome synteny as a dot plot.
-2. Chromosome synteny plot (<Species1><Species2>.macro.pdf).
-Showing a 1 to 1 chromosome mapping with lines drawn between syntenic chromosomes.
-3. Depth plot (<Species1><Species2>.depth.pdf).
-Number of 1to1 or 1toMany orthologs detected.
+3. *Depth plot*. (<Species1><Species2>.depth.pdf).
+Percentage of genome that correspond to non-orthlogous (0), 1to1 or 1toMany orthologs detected.
-4. Chromosome painted mappings ().
-Showing on graphic chromosomes, which sections are syntenic between two species.
+4. *Painted_chromosomes*. (<Species1><Species2>.chromo.pdf).Showing on graphic chromosomes, which sections are syntenic between two species in colours.

-5. Anchors. (<Species1><Species2>.anchors).
-This shows the syntenic blocks, gene by gene.
+*/Data*
+1. *Gffread*.
+Species gene fasta files (<Species>.nucl.fa), plus reformatted gff files (<Species>.gff_for_jvci.gff3).
+2. *Anchors*. (<Species1><Species2>.anchors).
+Anchor files documenting the MSCanX genes in syntenic blocks.
+Using the lifted function from JCVI.
+3. *Last*.
+Filtered last results for each pairwise run.
+Filtered using default settings from JCVI.

+*/Tables*
+1. *Trans_Inversion_junction_merged.txt*.
+A summary of the types of syntenic break between sets of anchors.
+2. *Paired_anchor_change_junction_prediction*.
+A folder with each pairwise analysis of junction changes between syntenic blocks.
+3. My_scores.tsv.
+A table (pairwise) of number of syntenic gene pairs, as well as the max and average syntenic block length (in numbers of genes)
+4. Synteny_matrix.tsv.
+A Matrix of syntenic gene pair totals (pairwise).
+5. Trans_location_version.out.txt.
+A Table of scores (pairwise), documenting numbers of scaffolds, syntenic block, genes, as well as a variety of scores.
+6. Synt_gene_scores.
+A folder with pairwise gene scores.
+Scores are based on the distance to nearest syntenic break.
+Where '1' means a gene in on the edge of a sytenic block.
+7. My_sim_cores.tsv.
+A Matrix containing nucleotide percentage similarities.
+8. My_comp_synteny_similarity.tsv.
+A Matrix containing pairwise nucleotide percentages and total number of syntenic genes.

 All of the pipeline run information can be found inside `pipeline_info`.